Tea Culture: Egypt.

 Egyptians drink tea morning, noon, and night.
 And when I say “night,” I mean late into the evening and early morning hours at cafes while neighbors smoke sheesha (hookah) and old men play backgammon.

-It’s brewed hot in the summer and the winter.
-It’s offered at every imaginable occasion with every imaginable food.
-It’s the be all and end all of drinks.
-It’s a necessity just like bread or water.
+It’s brewed hot in the summer and the winter, offered at every occasion with every food, it’s the be all and end all of drinks.
+Basically, it’s a necessity just like bread or water.

 Unfortunately, the tea Egyptians sip really isn’t impressive.